Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 - Very Important Feature: while it has Important Helper Classes that are grouped together in one Collection called  [FastHelpers Themes Classes (FHTC)], these Helpers Themes Classes will help you to make Different and Multiple THEMES for your Website in no Time, Plus they have in the same collection another Helpers Themes Classes Special for DARK MODE Theme, and by just Manipulating with Colors & Background-colors only in this Helpers Themes Classes you can make Multiple Themes.

 ## Prerequisites

-- Some Knowladge of how to manibulating with DOM in Javascript.
+- Some Knowladge of how to Manibulating with DOM in Javascript.
-- Some Knowladge of jQuery, because i will depend on it to control the links elements of themes, but it is optional for you as you can use pure JS for making same result.
+- Some Knowladge of jQuery, because i will depend on it to control the Links Elements of Themes, but it is Optional for you as you can use Pure JS for making same Result.
 - Good understand for CSS and control Styles of Classes.

 ## Getting Started